 - Depressive disorders, anxiety, specific neurotic disorders.

-- The most serious reactions to the bullying are attempts to commit suicide and school shootings when they child cannot stand the harassment anymore and wants to take a revenge using explosives and cold steel.
+- The most serious reactions to the bullying are attempts to commit suicide and school shootings when the child cannot stand the harassment anymore and wants to take revenge using explosives and cold steel.

 How to deal with bullying at school?